Wappler/PWA-Boilerplate/README.md

 # Starter-Boilerplate
-An easy to use boilerplate to kickstart your Wappler project.
-The Boilerplate includes Single Page Application (SPA), Progressive Web App (WPA) and source files for Bootstrap for easy theming.
+An easy to use boilerplate to kickstart your Wappler project

 ## Installation
 1. Copy the URL <img src="_src/readme-img/copy-url.png">